Business market appraisals and valuations are both robust assessments of a business’ worth and are appropriate for use in different circumstances.

 A sworn valuation (conducted by a Certified Practising Valuer) is much more detailed than an appraisal.
 It comes with a specific value related to the business and verifies that value against the methodology used by the valuer.

-If you are interested in seeking a market appraisal or valuation for your business, or for a business you’re considering purchasing, contact the JPAbusiness team on 02 6360 0360 (Orange) or 02 9893 1803 (Parramatta) for a confidential, obligation-free discussion.
+If you are interested in seeking a market appraisal or valuation for your business, or for a business you’re considering purchasing, contact the JPAbusiness team on 02 9893 1803 (Parramatta) or 02 6360 0360 (Central West) for a confidential, obligation-free discussion.

 James Price has over 30 years' experience in providing strategic, commercial and financial advice to Australian and international business clients.
 James' blogs provide business advice for aspiring and current small to mid-sized business owners, operators and managers.